How to Rent a Car in Europe

 But There Are Some Differences

 With all that said, a few things might surprise you about European car rentals.
 The roads are smaller, and so are the cars.
-If you can't drive a stick shift, be ready to pay extra for an automatic transmission.
-Gas is also much more expensive and priced by the liter; calculate about 4 liters to the gallon.
+If you can't drive a manual transmission, be ready to pay extra for an automatic transmission or automatic car.
+Gas station stops are also much more expensive and priced by the liter; calculate about 4 liters to the gallon.
 The gas prices are offset somewhat by more fuel-efficient vehicles and shorter distances to travel between destinations.
-If you rent a car in the United Kingdom or Ireland, you'll have to adapt to driving on the left side of the road; but in the rest of Europe, everyone drives on the right.
+If you rent a car in the United Kingdom or Ireland, you'll have to adapt to driving on the left side of the road; but in the rest of Europe, countries such as France, Austria, Hungary, Portugal, and Germany, everyone drives on the right.

 Speeding Tickets and Pedestrians